csswizardry/csswizardry.github.com/_posts/2025-07-25-the-extensibility-api.md

 <code>.measure()</code>s.</figcaption>
 </figure>

-The benefit of the `console.log()` approach is that it’s much faster—you don’t need to run a full performance profile, but the benefit of the Performance panel method is that you can visualise the times in context of your application’s runtime.
+The benefit of the `console.log()` approach is that it’s much faster — you don’t need to run a full performance profile, but the benefit of the Performance panel method is that you can visualise the times in context of your application’s runtime.
 The former is great if you just need the number as quickly as possible;